WASHINGTON (AP) — President Donald Trump described to Poles an America that does not exist — one where everyone is getting richer except himself.

 TRUMP: "When I say that the stock market is at an all-time high, we've picked up in market value almost $4 trillion since Nov.
-8, which was the election.
-Four trillion dollars — it's a lot of money.
+8, which was the election. $4 trillion — it's a lot of money.
 Personally, I picked up nothing, but that's all right.
 Everyone else is getting rich.
 That's OK.
-I'm very happy. " — Energy meeting
+I'm very happy. " —Energy meeting

 THE FACTS: First, everyone else is not getting rich.
 Most Americans lack meaningful stock market investments.
 Research by New York University economist Edward Wolff found that just 10 percent of the U.S. population owns 80 percent of stock market wealth.
-A sizable chunk is concentrated with the top 1 percent of earners.
-The stock market has indeed climbed during Trump's time in office, as it did for most of Barack Obama's presidency after the Great Recession bottomed out in March 2009.
+A sizeable chunk is concentrated with the top 1 percent of earners.
+The stock market has indeed climbed during Trump's time in office, as it did for most of Barack Obama's presidency after the recession bottomed out in March 2009.

 Second, his suggestion that he has not benefited from a rising stock market is dubious.

 Financial disclosures show the president has multiple brokerage accounts and extensive stock holdings.
 He owns shares in Apple Inc. (up 23 percent year-to-date), Caterpillar Inc. (up 15 percent) and Microsoft Corp. (up 10 percent) among other companies.
 Even if Trump didn't buy into the recent stock market gains, his existing shares probably received a boost.

 As for his own businesses, Trump gave his two adult sons and a senior executive control of his global real estate, property management and marketing empire when he took office in January.
 But Trump did not divest his businesses.
 Instead he placed his financial assets in a trust that he can seize control of at any time.